-1. Any person affected by the grant or denial of a variance request may, in accordance with the Administrative Rules of Practice and Procedure for the Department of Environmental Management, Part 20-00-1 of this Title of this Title, file an appeal to review the initial decision.
-All appeals must be received by the Administrative Adjudication Division within 30 days of receipt of the denial of the variance.
+1. --Any person affected by the grant or denial of a variance request may, in accordance with the Administrative Rules of Practice and Procedure for the Department of Administrative Adjudication Division for Environmental Management\tters, Part 20-00-1 of this Title, file an appeal to review the initial decision.
+All appeals must be received by the Administrative Adjudication Division within ten (10)-30 days of receipt of the denial of the variance.